 UEI may accept credit earned at another institution only if that institution is accredited by an agency recognized by either the U. S. Department of Education or the Council for Higher Education Accreditation.
-The school will provide guidance, a transcript, catalog, syllabus, and course descriptions for any student interested in transferring to another institution.
 Students who have completed similar training courses at other UEI or non-UEI institutions may apply for transfer of credit according to the following policies and procedures:

 - Complete and submit a Transfer of Credit Application to the Director of Education. - Provide an official transcript and catalog with course descriptions of the prior post-secondary training.
 Official transcripts are required to post transfer credits.
 Unofficial transcripts can be used to evaluate credit.
-Photocopies will not be accepted. - Courses from accredited post-secondary training programs that correspond directly in content, scope, and length to UEI courses will be considered for credit. - Technical coursework completed within the last three (3) years and general education coursework within the last seven (7) years is eligible for transfer credit review provided all other policy requirements are met. - 5.
-For transfer students from a non-IEC owned institution, only training courses with a grade of C or 2.0 or above will be considered for credit. - 6.
-Transfer students from an IEC owned institution are eligible for transfer of credits for all courses within the last 3 years that had earned a passing grade. - 7.
-UEI students transferring from one UEI location
+Photocopies will not be accepted. - Courses from accredited post-secondary training programs that correspond directly in content, scope, and length to UEI courses will be considered for credit. - 4.
+Technical coursework completed within the last three (3) years and general education coursework within the last seven (7) years is eligible for transfer credit review provided all other policy requirements are met. - For transfer students from a non-IEC owned institution, only training courses with a grade of C or 2.0 or above will be considered for credit. - Transfer students from an IEC owned institution are eligible for transfer of credits for all courses within the last 3 years that had earned a passing grade. - UEI students transferring from one UEI location to another, into the same program, will have their letter grades transferred to the new UEI location.

-- to another, into the same program, will have their letter grades transferred to the new UEI location. - Credit by examination, prior work experience, prior learning experience, credit for prior experiential learning, military service, internships, or practicum is not accepted. - 7.
+- Credit by examination, prior work experience, prior learning experience, military service, internships, or practicum is not accepted. - 7.
 No more than 50% of the total credits of the program can be accepted from transfer credits outside of the UEI school system.
-For students transferring from another UEI school, at least 25% of the credits required for a program must be earned from the school awarding the credential. - 8.
-Students transferring from another UEI campus or other non-UEI institution may be granted credit for all passing courses, based on the criteria described in Step No. 4. - 9.
-All decisions made by the Director of Education regarding Transfer of Credit are based wholly on the criteria as stated in these policies and procedures. - 10.
+For ACCSC Campuses: For students transferring from another UEI school, at least 25% of the credits required for a program must be earned from the school awarding the credential. - 8.
+Students transferring from another UEI campus or other non-UEI institution may be granted credit for all passing courses, based on the criteria described in Step No. 4. - All decisions made by the Director of Education regarding Transfer of Credit are based wholly on the criteria as stated in these policies and procedures. - 10.
 UEI does not charge any fee for evaluating or accepting transfer credits.
 The approval of transfer credits will reduce one's tuition charge and may affect financial aid eligibility and the length of one's program. - 11.
 All Transfer of Credit must be requested, reviewed, and approved prior to the start of a student's program using an unofficial or official transcript.
 Credit will only be awarded after official transcripts have been received.
 Students who do not agree with the evaluation of transfer credit awarded by the school may file an appeal within three (3) calendar days after receiving the completed Transfer of Credit Application.